sharehost/Sudoku/README.md

 ## Overview

-**Sudoku – Final Release** is a modern, professional, and fully responsive web game developed in a single-page application.
+**Sudoku – WEBGAME** is a modern, professional, and fully responsive web game developed in a single-page application.
 This version faithfully recreates the classic 9x9 Sudoku puzzle with:

 - **Complete Game Logic:**
   Utilizes a backtracking algorithm to generate a complete solution and then removes cells according to the selected difficulty to create a unique, solvable puzzle.